Myricaceae

-Myricaceae is a small family of dicotyledonous shrubs and small trees in the order Fagales with its type genus Myrica, the sweet gales.
+Myricaceae is a small family of dicotyledonous shrubs and small trees in the order Fagales.
+Its type genus is Myrica, the sweet gales.
 There are three genera in the family, although some botanists separate many species from Myrica into a fourth genus Morella.
 About 55 species are usually accepted in Myrica (with Morella included), one in Canacomyrica, and one in Comptonia.

 Well-known members of this family include bayberry and sweetfern.